Elbert County DUI Court Process

 2. Pre-Trial Hearings

-- Discovery process: During pre-trial hearings, your attorney will have the opportunity to review the evidence against you, including police reports, breathalyzer or blood test results, and witness statements.
-This process is called "discovery."
+• Discovery process: During the pre-trial phase, your attorney will have the opportunity to review the evidence against you, including police reports, breathalyzer or blood test results, and witness statements.
+This is known as the discovery process.

 3. Trial (If No Plea Deal)

-- What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle while under the influence of alcohol or drugs, and that your blood alcohol content (BAC) was 0.08 or higher.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as breathalyzer or blood test results, field sobriety test performance, and witness testimony.

-- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Elbert County, CO